Step 1: Make a claim

-The claims handler will ask for details of your claim and explain any policy excess that may apply.
+The claims handler will then ask for the details of your claim.
 The more details you can provide during the first call, the quicker the claims process will be.

 Step 3: Putting things right